BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_08.md

 ### Fought Sigmund at Yureyu Route

-If you said no to Sigmund, skip ahead to the next section.
+If you said no to Sigmund, [jump to the next section](#didnt-fight-sigmund-at-yureyu-route)

-**Dr. Sigmund Connal (2x Hyper Potion).
-Field: Factory Field**
-- Musharna, Lv.
-45, @Amplifield Rock, Ability: Telepathy, Modest Nature, IVs: 25
-    - Psychic Terrain
-    - Moonlight
-    - Psyshock
-    - Dazzling Gleam
-- Drampa, Lv.
-46, Ability: Berserk, Modest Nature, IVs: 25
-    - Thunderbolt
-    - Dragon Pulse
-    - Nature Power
-    - Hyper Voice
-- Raichu-Alola, Lv.
-46, Ability: Surge Surfer, Modest Nature, IVs: 25
-    - Volt Switch
-    - Psychic
-    - Nasty Plot
-    - Thunderbolt
-- Hypno, Lv.
-47, @Wide Lens, Ability: Insomnia, Modest Nature, IVs: 25
-    - Hypnosis
-    - Nasty Plot
-    - Psychic
-    - Dazzling Gleam
-- Rotom, Lv.
-47, Ability: Levitate, Timid Nature, IVs: 25
-    - Thunderbolt
-    - Hex
-    - Will-O-Wisp
-    - Foul Play
-- Electivire, Lv.
-48, Ability: Motor Drive, Jolly Nature, IVs: 31
-    - Thunder Punch
-    - Fire Punch
-    - Low Kick
-    - Ice Punch
+!battle(["Sigmund Connal", :DOCTOR, 0], "Short-Circuit Field")

 Thanks to the assistance of Cain, this one shouldn't be too bad.
 Musharna will use Psychic Terrain like last time, and his Electric and Psychic core will try to wear you down.
-The Factory field will boost the former and the Psychic Terrain the latter, so make sure you neutralize the most threatening of your two opponents is each turn and you'll probably win.
+The Short-Circuit Field will boost the former and the Psychic Terrain the latter, so make sure you neutralize the most threatening of your two opponents is each turn and you'll probably win.

 ### Didn't Fight Sigmund at Yureyu Route

-If you said yes to Sigmund, skip ahead to the next section.
+If you said yes to Sigmund, [jump to the next section](#underground-railnet-east)

-**Meteor Admin Sirius (2x Hyper Potion).
-Field: No Field**
-- Minior, Lv.
-45, Ability: Shields Down, Modest Nature, IVs: 20
-    - Shell Smash
-    - Charge Beam
-    - Power Gem
-    - Dazzling Gleam
-- Tyrantrum, Lv.
-46, Ability: Strong Jaw, Adamant Nature, IVs: 30
-    - Rock Slide
-    - Crunch
-    - Dragon Claw
-    - Dragon Dance
-- Toucannon, Lv.
-46, Ability: Skill Link, Adamant Nature, IVs: 30
-    - Beak Blast
-    - Rock Blast
-    - Tailwind
-    - Roost
-- Manectric, Lv.
-47, Ability: Static, Timid Nature, IVs: 30
-    - Flamethrower
-    - Volt Switch
-    - Discharge
-    - Snarl
-- Seviper, Lv.
-47, @Leftovers, Ability: Shed Skin, Careful Nature, IVs: 31
-    - Throat Chop
-    - Poison Jab
-    - Rest
-    - Aqua Tail
-- Chandelure, Lv.
-48, @Synthetic Seed, Ability: Infiltrator, Timid Nature, IVs: 31
-    - Heat Wave
-    - Energy Ball
-    - Psychic
-    - Shadow Ball
+!battle(["Sirius", :Sirius, 0], "Short-Circuit Field")

 Thanks to the assistance of Cain, this one shouldn't be too tough.
 You'll have to be careful of Minior setting up.
 Otherwise his Pokémon are generally fast and strong but frail, so if you have good type advantages and basic doubles strategies you can certainly do it.